 Most of the products are about what you’d expect from a health and wellness company.
 In fact, many MLMs have a similar distribution of items, as do local health stores.

 One key feature is that all of the products are gluten-free, soy-free, and non-GMO.
 IDLife also states that they use the ‘highest quality ingredients available’ while avoiding unnecessary additives and fillers.

 This idea is nice, but some other companies do something similar.
 The language is on the vague side too, as unnecessary can have slightly different meanings, depending on the context.

 I’m not going to go through each of the products in detail, there’s really no need.
 But, there are a few interesting ones that are worth highlighting.
 One of these is the meal replacement shakes.

 As with most products from this company, the catch is the price.
-The shakes aren’t cheap, costing more than $45 for a 15-serving bag.
+The shakes aren’t cheap, costing almost $50 for a 15-serving bag.
 That calculates out to more than $3 per serving, which is very expensive for shakes.
 The price is even similar to Shakeology by Beachbody, which is famous for being expensive.

 High prices like these are both good and bad for making money.
 On the plus side, you earn more commission if you can sell the products.
 But, the more expensive the items are, the lower the chance of making sales.
 People are always resistant to spending money, especially if they can get similar products elsewhere.
 So, keep that in mind when you’re considering IDLife.

 The other interesting area is the Kids Line.
 There is a demand for products targeted at kids, as adult ones aren’t always suitable.
 But, few companies offer specialized options.